sapegin/sapegin.me/src/content/blog/mrm.md

 ## Creating your own tasks

-The real power of Mrm is in custom tasks and [mrm-core library](https://github.com/sapegin/mrm-core) that gives you tools to work with config files, dependencies, file operations, etc.
+The real power of Mrm is in custom tasks and [mrm-core library](https://github.com/sapegin/mrm-core) that gives you tools to work with config files, dependencies, file operations, and so on

 The simplest task could look like this: